-The origin of the multilateral free-trade system can be traced back to the Havana Charter, an agreement concluded to establish an International Trade Organization (ITO) for reconstructing the international trade system after World War II.
+The origin of the multilateral free-trade system that supports global trade rules can be traced back to the Havana Charter, an agreement concluded to establish an International Trade Organization (ITO) for reconstructing the international trade system after World War II.
 The Charter failed because it was not ratified by the necessary number of signatory countries.
 However, the spirit has been inherited by the General Agreement on Tariffs and Trade (GATT), coming into effect over 70 years ago, and then the World Trade Organization (WTO), inaugurated a quarter of a century ago.
 WTO members, 164 countries and regions, substantially cover the entire world economy.

+Meanwhile, since the first publication of the Report in 1992, the global trade environment has change enormously.
 Countries have struggled to establish a multilateral free-trade system supported by effective, rule-based dispute settlement procedures, and it has facilitated the remarkable growth of emerging economies, the deepening of global value chains, and the progress of the Fourth Industrial Revolution, and thus a profound contribution to the global economy in its astonishingly rapid development.
-Many bilateral or regional EPAs and FTAs have been concluded to complement and/or strengthen the multilateral free-trade system.
+Many bilateral or regional EPAs and FTAs have been concluded, and so-called "mega-FTAs/EPAs" have progressed significantly as the RCEP was signed last year in addition to the enactment of the CPTPP and Japan-EU EPA.
 The number of International Investment Agreements (IIAs) concluded is also growing.

-On the other hand, in the face of behaviors of some emerging economies - market-distorting subsidies, forced transfer of technology, infringement of intellectual property rights, and expansion of business activities under the influence of public-sector entities, such as governments and state-owned enterprises (SOE), a concern seems to be spreading that they might distort the base of competition and the function of the market which are the foundation of the multilateral free-trade system.
+In recent years, in the face of behaviors of some emerging economies - market-distorting subsidies, forced transfer of technology, infringement of intellectual property rights, and expansion of business activities under the influence of public-sector entities, such as governments and state-owned enterprises (SOE), a concern is spreading that they might distort the base of competition and the function of the market which are the foundation of the multilateral free-trade system.
+The significance of evaluating these measures based on the "rule-oriented approach" and addressing them in the Report is becoming more and more important than ever.